ym-han/ymp/pages/research.md

 permalink: /research
 section: research
 intro_paragraph: >-
   My research tackles issues at the intersection of moral psychology, normative ethics, and metaethics, as well as in the philosophy of mind and language.
-My hope, in the longer term, is to start working in addition on topics in the philosophy of race, as well as in the ethics of technology.
+My hope, in the longer term, is to start working in addition on topics in the ethics of technology.
 ---
-Below are various works in progress, organized by theme.
-Comments are most welcome!

 ### Love and moral cares

 My primary research program turns on affairs of the _heart_: it involves advancing a broadly neo-Humean, subjectivist view in moral philosophy, one at whose core is the claim that our loves and cares are not based on reasons.

-* Desire and Loving for Properties _(under review)_
+In particular, my dissertation (see the first three papers below) argues that tackles perhaps the most counterintuitive case for such a view: namely, that of *morally* relevant cares and concerns, such as the desire to campaign on behalf of the downtrodden and oppressed.
+Such cares can seem like responses to reasons.
+I argue, however, that we don't need to invoke reasons to explain how we come to acquire (or lose) morally relevant cares.
+And I do so by first explaining why, analogously, we don't need to invoke reasons to explain how it can seem as if we come to love for reasons.

+* Do We Love for Reasons? [*Philosophy and Phenomenological Research*, available via early web view.](https://onlinelibrary.wiley.com/doi/abs/10.1111/phpr.12638)
-* Love's Fittingness: a No-Reasons Guide _(stable draft available; will be sending out soon)_
+* Love's Fittingness: a No-Reasons Guide _(under review)_
 * In Search of Reasons to Care about Morality _(in progress)_
 * The Heart of Subjectivism _(in progress)_